 Branding for Builders

 How Netflix defined a brand that helped it to build a great product, and vice-versa.
-(I was VP Product from 2005–2010.)
+(I was VP of Product from 2005–2010.)

 Twenty years ago, no one recognized the Netflix logo.
-But today, with more than 100 million members, customers instantly identify the logo and trust Netflix in a way that counts — with their credit cards.
+But today, with over 100 million members, customers instantly identify the logo and trust Netflix in a way that counts — with their credit cards.
 But it wasn’t always that way.
 Remember when Netflix announced its plan to split its streaming and DVD service with the launch of “Qwikster” in 2011?
 800,000 customers canceled Netflix that quarter.

-By the time I joined Netflix, I had a somewhat nuanced view of how marketing and product work together: marketing defines the brand, and product brings the brand to life by building a great product.
+When I joined Netflix, I had a somewhat nuanced view of how marketing and product work together: marketing defines the brand, and product brings the brand to life by building a great product.
 Together, the two teams hope to create a world-class brand and product.

 Here’s my definition of a brand: